 “Yes, occasionally that happens.
 Sometimes a driver becomes impatient and departs too early or a scheduled bus is cancelled because of a mechanical breakdown or a missing driver.
 We will have to wait for the next one.”

 The next bus arrived after another ten minutes or so.
 Phew!
 It was now one and three-quarter hours before my flight departure time.

 Because the bus was late, or because the previous one had left early or did not turn up at all, this bus was overcrowded.
 Passengers were standing in the isle in front of me and packed in together like sardines.
-Two young women who seemed to be together ended up in a position directly in front of me.
+Two young women who seemed to be together ended up in a position standing directly in front of me.
 One was an attractive, slim woman who seemed to be in her mid-twenties.
-The other was a very large woman of around ninety kilograms who was obviously struggling with the heat and lack of space.
+The other was a very large woman of around ninety kilos who was obviously struggling with the heat and lack of space.

 Ninety kilos of her as opposed to around sixty kilos of me- it wasn’t a fair contest.